inclusive-design/adaptive-palette/docs/devDoc/README.md

 - [Palettes](Palettes.md) — how a palette renders, the palette file map, and the palette JSON structure.
 - [Cell Types](CellTypes.md) — every registered cell type, its options, and how to add a new one.
+- [Bliss Sentences](BlissSentences.md) — how an English sentence becomes a row of Bliss symbols, and the shared gloss lookup behind it.
 - [Testing](Testing.md) — the browser test setup and how to run it.

 Also useful: